GeorgeEliotArchive/relationship/README.md

-# George Eliot Archive - Relationship Web
+# George Eliot's Social Network (Relationship Web)

 The _George Eliot Archive_ features an interactive relationship web (or Social Network) in which the novelist's relations with friends and family members are visualized.